TOPIC

 To mitigate the impact of double taxation on worldwide income, U.S. tax law allows a taxpayer to either deduct foreign taxes paid or claim a foreign tax credit (FTC).
 The amount of foreign tax eligible for credit in a particular year is generally limited to the amount of U.S. tax on foreign income.

+Foreign income taxes are generally translated to U.S. dollars at the average foreign exchange rate during the year.
 Additionally, the U.S. tax system has various rules to deal with foreign exchange issues that may arise from conducting activities in other currencies.

-Foreign source income and the related foreign tax credits are tracked in several categories, known as “baskets.”
+Foreign-source income and the related foreign tax credits are tracked in several categories, known as “baskets.”

 Those baskets are: